greganswer/greganswer.github.io/_posts/2023-02-12-y-equals-f-of-x.md

 I chose to display it as `y = f(x)` instead of `f(x) = y` because I wanted to emphasize the output of the function.
 As a *“user-centric”* and *“product-centric”* developer I prefer to focus on outputs and desired behaviour.

-Why is this important for designing and debugging? **We often overthink things, especially while designing and debugging code.** This overthinking can lead us in the wrong directions.
+Why is this important for designing and debugging? **We often over complicate things, especially while designing and debugging code.** This can lead us in the wrong direction.
 Best case scenario, we waste time and start over.
-Worst case scenario we end up designing or fixing the wrong things.
-If we can remember to get back to the basics, this will help guide us in the right direction.
+Worst case scenario we end up designing or fixing the wrong thing.
+The simplicity of `y = f(x)` can help guide us back in the right direction.

-For designing, here’s a list of things to consider:
+For designing, consider the following:

 1. **What’s the big picture `y = f(x)`?** We need to know the expected inputs and outputs before we can design the code.
 2. **How can we document this?** What’s simplest way that we can show `y = f(x)` to users and stakeholders so they can verify that the system is working as expected?
 Rely on diagrams, screenshots, and videos.
 3. **How do we design this?** By using `y = f(x)` functional notation, we can break down complex algorithms into smaller, more manageable parts that can be tested and debugged more easily.

-For debugging, here’s a list of things to consider:
+For debugging, consider the following:

 1. If the output `y` is correct, the function `f` and the input `x` don’t really matter.
 The **user is getting the desired behaviour.**
 2. If the output `y` is incorrect, the first thing you should check the input `x`.
 In my experience, 80% of the time the input is incorrect. **User error.** Can’t blame the code.